Ox: Training

-In the New England tradition, young castrated cattle selected for draft are known as working steers and are painstakingly trained from a young age.
+In the New England tradition, young castrated cattle selected for draft are known as working steers and are trained from a young age.
 Their teamster makes or buys as many as a dozen yokes of different sizes for each animal as it grows.
 The steers are normally considered fully trained at the age of four and only then become known as oxen.

-A tradition in south-eastern England was to use oxen (often Sussex cattle) as dual-purpose animals: for draft and beef.
-A plowing team of eight oxen normally consisted of four pairs aged a year apart.

-Each year, a pair of steers of about three years of age would be bought for the team and trained with the older animals.
-The pair would be kept for about four years, then sold at about seven years old to be fattened for beef – thus covering much of the cost of buying that year's new pair.
-Use of oxen for plowing survived in some areas of England (such as the South Downs) until the early twentieth century.

 Pairs of oxen were always hitched the same way round, and they were often given paired names.
 In southern England, it was traditional to call the near-side (left) ox of a pair by a single-syllable name and the off-side (right) one by a longer one (for example: Lark and Linnet, Turk and Tiger).

 Ox trainers favour larger animals for their ability to do more work.
 Oxen are therefore usually of larger breeds, and are usually males because they are generally larger.
 Females can also be trained as oxen, but as well as being smaller are often more valued for producing calves and milk.
-Bulls (intact males) are also used in many parts of the world, especially Asia and Africa.
+Bulls (intact males) are also used in many parts of the world, especially in Asia and Africa.